Mazen-Ltd/mazen-knowledgebase/docs/minecraft/server-owner-guides/general-settings/minecraft-version.md

 </div>

 ---
+## One-click install:
+> Find all of the software we support with one-click install here [MazenLibrary](https://www.mazenhost.com/library)
+> This includes, modpacks, templates & other server software.

 ## Which Version Is Right for Us?
 Depending on the type of server you want to have, you'll need to choose a version for it.